HASwitchPlate/openHASP-docs/docs/integrations/home-assistant/howto.md

 ### Reloading the configuration

 After you make changes to the configuration of the plate you can apply them by either restarting Home Assistant or by **reloading the integration** from Lovelace user interface with option found in _Configuration > Devices & Services > openHASP > (your plate >) 3dots menu > Reload_.
-Note that this can be done individually for each configured plate.
+Note that this has to be done individually for each configured plate.

 You can achieve the same by with a service too: